cakebatterandsprinkles/portfolio-gatsby/src/posts/25-local_session_cookies.md

 #### localStorage and sessionStorage

-Browsers that support localStorage and sessionStorage keep localStorage and sessionStorage objects that allows you to save key/value pairs.
+Browsers that support localStorage and sessionStorage keep localStorage and sessionStorage objects that allow you to save key/value pairs.

-The API's of localStorage and sessionStorage are almost identical.
+The APIs of localStorage and sessionStorage are almost identical.
 Their main difference is **persistance**, and that's as the name suggests: sessionStorage is very temporary and cleared after a browser session ends (when the tab or the window is closed).
 Interestingly, the data stored in sessionStorage survives page reloads.
 Data that is stored in localStorage persists until it is intentionally and explicitly deleted.

 The API is pretty simple and consists of 4 methods (setItem, getItem, removeItem and clear) and a length property.